 This year, over 58 percent of respondents said they would be willing to pay a monthly fee for a service that would identify callers and block nuisance and fraudulent calls, which is a 7x increase from 2016.

 “Our mobile phones are becoming a primary target for scammers as they continue to get more sophisticated,” said Scott Ballantyne, Chief Marketing Officer of First Orion.
 “With many online services requiring mobile phone numbers, we are all becoming more vulnerable to our numbers ending up in the wrong hands.
-At First Orion, our call transparency technology analyzes billions of events in real time to quickly identify and stop scammers in their tracks.”
+First Orion, our call transparency technology analyzes billions of events in real-time to quickly identify and stop scammers in their tracks.”

 Other interesting facts include: